 6. Bizarre beer

 The success of Black Ivory Coffee has inspired an even stranger drink – Un Kono Kuro.
-The name of this strange beverage is a pun on the Japanese word for poo, which is ‘unko’.
-Those same beans that were excreted by elephants are then fermented into beer.
+The name of this strange beverage is a pun on the Japanese word for poo, ‘unko’.
+Those same beans that elephants excrete are then fermented into beer.
 Its flavour is similar to that of the coffee – mellow and sweet, with its initial bitterness giving way to a hint of chocolate.
 One satisfied reviewer went so far as to refer to the aftertaste of the beer as more of an afterglow.
 With such a demand for this novelty alcohol, Un Kono Kuro was so successful that its online store sold out within minutes of its launch.

 8. A home